tanyasangal21/tanyasangal21.github.io/README.md

 - Run wamp server by this selction start->All programs->Wamp server->Start wamp server

-- Start the server.Left click on the wamp icon in system tray.It will display list of options.Select “start all services”.
+- Start the server by Left clicking on the wamp icon in system tray.It will display list of options.Select “start all services”.

 ###Clone the repo
 ```
 https://github.com/tanyasangal21/f22.git
 ```